LCC-CIT/CS233JS-CourseMaterials/Labs/Lab04-Node/Lab04_Instructions_Node.md

-[^1]: Screenshots are requested for this lab so that you can show that you used Node.js and the Vite development tools introduced this week.
+[^1]: Screenshots are requested for this lab so that you can show that you used the Node.js and Vite development tools.

 ---